uidev547/uvCharts/readme.md

 ###Chart3r
 -------------------------------------------------
 Chart3r is AuroraViz written using D3.
-It should be meaner, stronger, better than its predecssor.